Serves: 4 – 6 people.

 - Add the garlic and cook for 3 minutes, stirring all the time.

-- Add the chickpeas, drained raisins, squash and coarsely mash.
+- Add the chickpeas, drained raisins and squash and coarsely mash.
 Add the lemon juice and coriander.
 Season to taste.

 - Lay a sheet of filo on a clean work surface, brush with melted butter and top with another layer.

-- Spoon a quarter of the pumpkin filling along the longest side, leaving a 2cm gap at each end; fold in the sides, then loosely roll up and twist into a coil.
+- Spoon a quarter of the squash filling along the longest side of the pastry, leaving a 2cm gap at each end.
+Fold the sides over the mixture and loosely roll up into a coil.

-- Brush the tops with beaten egg, and bake until golden, about 15-20 minutes.
+- Brush the tops with the beaten egg, and bake until golden, about 15-20 minutes.

 - For the yoghurt dressing, mix all of the ingredients together and put into the fridge.